Windows to Linux - switch operating system

 Mint uses old software, which is not generally a problem, except when EXT4 partitions stated to be used.
 There was an update to EXT4 that Mint did not implement for a long time.

 Mint Cinnamon 18.2 to Mint 18.3 and to Mint 19 update works but unlike Debian update, the PC will be impractically slow whilst this is occurring to do anything else with it.
-It recommends, like most linuxes do, to not do other things whilst the operating system is updating in any case.
+It recommends, like most Linuxes do, to not do other things whilst the operating system is updating in any case.

 Ubuntu